- Healthcare Professionals

-Presenter: A. Nanda Presenter's Affiliation: Harvard Radiation Oncology Program, Boston, MA
+Presenter's Affiliation: Harvard Radiation Oncology Program, Boston, MA

-Multiple studies have demonstrated benefit in biochemical and disease-free survival in men with intermediate and high-risk prostate cancer receiving androgen ablation therapy in combination with radiotherapy (D’Amico, 2004; Denham, 2005).
+- Multiple studies have demonstrated benefit in biochemical and disease-free survival in men with intermediate and high-risk prostate cancer receiving androgen ablation therapy in combination with radiotherapy (D’Amico, 2004; Denham, 2005).

 - Androgen ablation has been demonstrated to contribute to other health risks, including decreased bone health and increased risk of fracture (Shahinian, 2005), and increased risk of diabetes and coronary heart disease (Keating, 2006).

-Most recently, benefit of androgen ablation treatment has been demonstrated to be countered by risk of death from competing health risks escalated by this treatment in patients with moderate to severe comorbidities (D’Amico, 2008).
+- Most recently, benefit of androgen ablation treatment has been demonstrated to be countered by risk of death from competing health risks escalated by this treatment in patients with moderate to severe comorbidities (D’Amico, 2008).

-Androgen ablation treatment has not been demonstrated definitively to provide benefit in treatment of low-risk prostate cancer, and its implications in this population are thus not well understood.
+- Androgen ablation treatment has not been demonstrated definitively to provide benefit in treatment of low-risk prostate cancer, and its implications in this population are thus not well understood.

-Generally, brachytherapy for prostate cancer is a treatment modality reserved for patients with low-risk disease.
+- Generally, brachytherapy for prostate cancer is a treatment modality reserved for patients with low-risk disease.
 In some patients, androgen ablation treatment may be delivered prior to brachytherapy seed placement in order to provide gland downsizing and reduction of pubic arch interference.

-This study was undertaken to investigate the impact on all-cause mortality of use of neoadjuvant androgen ablation in men undergoing brachytherapy for prostate cancer.
+- This study was undertaken to investigate the impact on all-cause mortality of use of neoadjuvant androgen ablation in men undergoing brachytherapy for prostate cancer.